sagr18/spark-assignment/README.md

 # Spark Assignment

-Fork this project, complete the assigned objectives then submit your work back to us as a **Pull Request**
+Fork this project, complete the assigned objectives.

 This repo scaffolds a basic Apache Spark project for your convenience.
 Please feel free to edit it as you see fit Or not use it at all, if you prefer to use a different Spark version or language such as `SparkR` or `pyspark`